Roots: Biopower and Resistance

 Course Description

-Colonialism and imperialism have cast long shadows over the global present, infiltrating systems of power, culture, and survival—particularly through food and its production and knowledge.
-But how useful is it to continuously center colonial histories in our intellectual and creative work surrounding food, when efforts to shape better futures remain trapped in their reactive orbit?
-This course challenges the pervasive colonial and postcolonial frameworks that define much of our engagement with the past and present, seeking instead to imagine futures rooted in liberation and sovereignty, not reaction.
+Colonialism and imperialism have cast long shadows over the global present, infiltrating systems of power, culture, and survival- particularly through food and its production and knowledge.
+But how useful is it to over-rely on colonial histories in our intellectual and creative work on food, when it risks overdetermination, singular narratives, and performative activism?
+How can we shape better futures with a fresh point of departure that breaks away from the reactive orbit of oppressor and oppressed?
+This course re-approaches the pervasive narratives of imperial history of food that define much of our engagement with the past and present, seeking instead to imagine futures rooted in inherent agency, sovereignty, and resilience, not reaction.

-Through the prism of roots, uprootal, and rerootal in West Asia and North Africa, the course investigates how anti-colonial intellectuals, cultural workers, and contemporary activists have envisioned alternative systems of living, resisting, and creating through food.
+Through the prism of roots (up/re-rootal) in West Asia and North Africa, the course investigates how anti-colonial and indigenous intellectuals, cultural workers, and contemporary activists have envisioned alternative systems of living, enduring, and creating through food.
 These concepts confront the violence of uprooting imposed by colonial regimes, the biopolitical management of populations through a globalized capitalist food infrastructure, and the need to reroot in ways that challenge imperialist hegemony.
-How can we dismantle imperialist legacies without falling into the traps of romanticization or simplistic binaries like local versus global, or rural vs urban that may themselves be discursive tools of empire.
+How can we dismantle these legacies without falling into the traps of romanticization or simplistic binaries like local versus global, or rural vs urban that may themselves be discursive tools of empire.

-We ask whether "indigenous" and rooted frameworks must purely reject liberal and global paradigms entirely, or whether they can embrace some kinds of syncretic practices that confront imperialist systems while fostering interconnected across scales.
-In examining food systems, cultural production, and artistic expression, we uncover how the global South and local marginalized communities have resisted not just colonization but the commodification of their biopolitical identities, foodways and histories.
+We ask whether indigenous and rooted frameworks must purely reject technology and global paradigms entirely, or whether they can embrace some kinds of syncretic practices that confront imperialist systems while fostering interconnectedness across scales.
+In examining food systems, cultural production, and artistic expression, we uncover how the global South and local marginalized communities have persevered in the face of not just colonization but the commodification of their biopolitical identities, foodways and histories.

-This course positions food as sites of biopower struggle- not just artifacts of culture but battlegrounds for reclaiming agency and dismantling imperial power.
-Participants will explore whether thinking locally- while resisting neoliberal globalism—can offer pathways to a sovereign future.
+This course positions food as sites of biopower struggle- not just artifacts of culture but battlegrounds for reclaiming agency and dismantling imperial power by deepdiving into the micro-scale of everyday life.
+Participants will explore whether thinking locally- while resisting neoliberal globalism- can offer pathways to a sovereign future.
 What would a truly decolonized future of food look like, and can we reclaim global interconnectedness outside the logics of imperial extraction?

 Structure